IainMF/Mens_Rights_NZ/submissions/UPR Submission 2017.md

+---
+title: My submission for New Zealand's Universal Periodic Review.
+description: "My submission about men's rights to the United Nation's Universal Periodic Review of human rights in 2019."
+---

 The United Nations Human Rights Council reviews member states human rights records on a cycle.
 Every 5 years there is a Universal Period Review covering all areas of human rights.
 The following is a submission to the Human Rights Council for New Zealand’s latest review that covers men’s human rights issues.

 ## Executive summary